vitei/Usagi/README.md

 	outputs.state.Modify().current = STATUS_DEAD;
 }
 ```

-By [modifying the ECS design pattern](https://github.com/vitei/Usagi/wiki/Component-entity-system-coding) to put a hierarchy at its core we believe we have created a paradigm which is far more practical when trying to manage the complex interactions required in a modern game, as well as improving multi-threading potential.

 The word Usagi is Japanese for rabbit.
 Rabbits are quick, nimble and light, and that was our goal for the engine.
 Vitei was developing  games limited in scope but with high technical demands for Nintendo platforms, so we set about creating an engine suited to those titles.